-The best flue pipe assembly is one that rises straight up from the stove to the base of the chimney with no elbows.
+The best installation configuration is the one that rises straight up from the stove to the base of the chimney with no elbows.
 Straight assemblies are less likely to cause problems like smoke roll-out when the door is opened for loading.
 They are also more stable and easier to maintain than assemblies with elbows.
 Horizontal runs of flue pipe should be avoided where possible because they reduce chimney draft.

-Figure 22: Best
+Figure 16: Best

-Figure 23: Acceptable
+Figure 17: Acceptable

-Figure 24: Avoid
+Figure 18: Avoid